A Kernel Loss for Solving the Bellman Equation: Related Work

 \section{Related Work}

-In this work, we studied value function learning, one of the most studied and fundamental problems in reinforcement learning.
+In this work, we studied value function learning, one of the most-studied and fundamental problems in reinforcement learning.
 The dominant approach is based on fixed-point iterations~\citep{bertsekas96neuro,szepesvari10algorithms,sutton18reinforcement}, which can risk instability and even divergence when function approximation is used, as discussed in the introduction.

 Our approach exemplifies more recent efforts that aim to improve stability of value function learning by reformulating it as an optimization problem.
-Our key innovation is the use of a kernel method to estimate the squared Bellman error, which is otherwise hard to estimate directly from samples, thus avoids the double-sample issue not addressed by prior algorithms like residual gradient~\citep{baird95residual} and PCL~\citep{nachum17bridging,nachum2018trustpcl}.
-As a result, our algorithm is \emph{consistent}: it finds the true value function with enough data, using sufficiently expressive function approximation classes).
+Our key innovation is the use of a kernel method to estimate the squared Bellman error, which is otherwise hard to estimate directly from samples, thus avoids the double-sample issue unaddressed by prior algorithms like residual gradient~\citep{baird95residual} and PCL~\citep{nachum17bridging,nachum2018trustpcl}.
+As a result, our algorithm is \emph{consistent}: it finds the true value function with enough data, using sufficiently expressive function approximation classes.
 Furthermore, the solution found by our algorithm minimizes the projected Bellman error, as in prior works when specialized to the same settings~\citep{sutton09fast,maei10toward,liu15finite,macua15distributed}.
-However, our algorithm is more general: it allows to use nonlinear value function classes and can be naturally implemented for policy optimization.
+However, our algorithm is more general: it allows us to use nonlinear value function classes and can be naturally implemented for policy optimization.
 Compared to nonlinear GTD2/TDC~\citep{maei09convergent}, our method is simpler (without having to do a local linear expansion) and empirically more effective (as demonstrated in the next section).

-As discussed in \secref{sec:theory}, our method is related to the recently proposed SBEED algorithm~\citep{dai18sbeed} which shares many advantages with this work.
+As discussed in \secref{sec:theory}, our approach is related to the recently proposed SBEED algorithm~\citep{dai18sbeed} which shares many advantages with this work.
 However, SBEED requires solving a minimax problem that can be rather challenging in practice.
 In contrast, our algorithm only needs to solve a minimization problem, for which a wide range of powerful methods exist~\citep[e.g.,][]{bertsekas16nonlinear}.
 Note that there exist other saddle-point formulations for RL, which is derived from the linear program of MDPs~\citep{wang2017primal,chen18scalable,dai18boosting}.
 The connection and comparison between these formulations would be interesting directions to investigate.